The metaverse is as dead as Zuckerberg’s cartoon eyes

 This same phenomenon happens when you play a good game with an immersive story and gameplay: Even if the graphics are 8-bit sprites, game designers know that our imaginations compensate, providing a more powerful experience.

 I remember when I visited Lego and I asked about a pet peeve of mine: “Why did you change the classic minifig face?”
-They didn’t give me an official explanation, but one employee admitted that the older mining face was a better design.
+They didn’t give me an official explanation, but one employee admitted that the older minifig face was a better design.

 Kids’ imaginations could make anything out of that generic smiley face.
 It was a blank canvas to tell their story.
 Any emotion and any gender, hero or villain, happy or sad, despite the smile.
 Nowadays, minifigs are limited by their fixed printed emotion.